Having a documented process in any organization is essential — and SOPs for manufacturing are no different.

 Apart from these benefits, there are some potential pitfalls of not following the manufacturing SOPs properly.

 - Increase in overall costs: If you cannot follow your SOP, your processes are of no use.
-According to market research firm IDC Market Research, companies lose 20-30% of revenue annually due to inefficiencies.
-Moreover, it’ll take more time and resources to produce products, which will cause a price rise.
+According to market research firm IDC Market Research, companies lose 20-30 percent of revenue annually due to inefficiencies.
+Moreover, it’ll take more time and resources to produce and procure products, which will cause a price rise.

 - Rise in manufacturing errors: Defects are bound to be found if there’s no SOP.
 As a result, customers are more likely to refrain from using a lower-quality product.
 This can cause you to lose a lot of business.